One can always be kind to people about whom one cares nothing.

 But in any case, these are people in their off hours, when being ‘oneself’—a drunk, a bore, a bastard—is permitted.
 Mandated, even.
 It is at work that likeableness is law, where one must please the largest number of people—ideally all of them—or lose votes, sales and ratings.
 It is at work that one must speak bullshit, serve excrement, or suck cock, with a rosy smile on your face, because that’s what the punter, or the market, likes.
 It is at work that you must be nice to everyone above you with money, prestige or followers, never upsetting them.
 Work demands likeableness.
 Doing a good job is a remote irrelevance.

 The religion of the likeable goes by the name of ‘democracy’, which means being likeable to the largest number of people possible, an invisible mass which is, effectively, God.
 If you want to hold fast to a moral sense which is independent of a wholly group-directed neurosis, you’ll soon find yourself persecuted.
 If you want to serve food in your restaurant, or show art in your gallery, or make election pledges on your manifesto, and most people don’t like what you’re offering, you can forget it.
-No matter how good your food, or beautiful your paintings, or ethical your manifesto, if it’s not likeable, it is damned to hell.
+No matter how good your food, or beautiful your paintings, or ethical your manifesto, if it’s not likeable, fun, optimistic, easily digested and, above all, painless, it will be damned to hell.

 The formal system then demands enforced selflessness, which is why, as soon as we clock off we find we need self-absorption and self-assertion, which are the principle attraction of drugs which more securely lock us inside ourselves (alcohol in particular, but also cocaine, heroin and the heavier varieties of cannabis).
 We are marshalled into an ever-decreasing circle of ourselves, but our hatred does not diminish, rather intensifies, waiting for a moment to erupt.